ixiaopan/blog/content/post/linear-regression-01.md

-Let's take the first derivatve of $a$
+Let's take the first derivatve w.r.t $a$

 $$